EricChiu147/blogger-importer-OSS/README.md

 Users should treat this code as experimental and review it carefully before using it in production or security-sensitive contexts.

-I will fully review the code someday in the future, but I have to honestly say that most of the current code was done my LLMs.
+I will fully review the code someday in the future, but I have to honestly say that most of the current code was done by LLMs.
 Make sure you backup your sites first or create a test site to test this plugin first.
 There is no garenteen that this plugin won't damage other existing contents.